anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Records up to 10MB data or up to 10k records, then throttle for 5s, then again
   * Max 5 GetRecords API calls/s/shard because of the 200ms latency
   * The stream has limits about how many MB/s, and how many records/s per shard.
 Example: the stream can generate 2MB/s, or 5reads/s per shard.
 If we have 5 consumers, then each consumers has 400kb/s read capacity
-* KCL (Kinesis client library)
+* KCL (Kinesis client library): not AWS managed
   * Java-first, but exists for other languages
   * read records from Kinesis produced by KPL
-  * Uses DynamoDB for coordination and checkpointing.
-If throughput is low, DynamoDB is underprovisioned
+  * Uses DynamoDB for coordination and checkpointing, one table per KCL app.
+If throughput is low, it means that DynamoDB is underprovisioned
   * Already has the logic for parent-first-reading after resharding
   * Not for SQL
 * Lambda